Click Here Shop at Stormsurf!

 Hi-Fidelity Hemisphere (North Pacific, South Atlantic etc): These are a good starting place to get some detail on the macro level scenario.
 Isobars are in 4 millibar increments with tagged values.
 Contours are supplied for all wind speeds.
 Arrows are used to indicate wind direction.
 All other attributes are the same.

-180 hr Hindcast: Like some of the Wave Models above, the 00hr image for select regions back 180 hours are Flashed into animation.
+180 hr Hindcast: Like some of the Wave Models above, the 00hr image for all hemispheric regions back 180 hours are Flashed into an animation.

 Regional

-This is just the first installment of a select few regional locations using the hi-resolution GFS model.
+Images for a select few regional locations are provided using the hi-resolution GFS model.
 These are great because a level of detail about wind fields are visible that can not be found using the normal GFS.
 This is especially true for tropical systems.
 As such the wind scale is expanded up to 135 kts (155 mph - Cat 5 hurricane) and was most instructive tracking Hurricane Katrina - 8/05).
 Otherwise they are the same as the Zoomed Hemispherics except with higher wind barb density.
 These are our main source for forecasting local wind conditions over relatively small areas.

 General Comments